 But what is most bewildering is that there are at least 7 peer reviewed, Pubmed-indexed papers based on this mysterious technique.

-Seven sets of peer-reviewers and editors who were not doing their jobs.
+Seven sets of peer-reviewers and editors who were not paying attention to the methods and reproducibility.

 Also note that this work was funded by the @NIH .